 The film’s premise is that the world has suffered an apocalypse via a solar flare destroying the atmosphere, rendering the daytime uninhabitable due to extreme temperatures and UV poisoning.
 Finch (Hanks), a robotics engineer, wanders around with his dog, Goodyear, looking for scraps to survive.

-Things get hairy when a super-storm threatens to destroy their HQ, so Finch and his dog and his robot head out for the west coast.
+Things get hairy when a super-storm threatens to destroy their HQ, so Finch and his dog and his robot head out for the west coast or else face oblivion.
 Oh yeah, this is a road trip movie, too.
 Add Road to Perdition to the list.

 Although this is grim stuff on the surface, Finch is surprisingly breezy.
-It’s jammed with needle drops and fun gags about Jeff learning the rules of the world with the innocence of a child (The Iron Giant: check).
+It’s jammed with needle drops and fun gags about Jeff the robot learning the rules of human life with the innocence of a child (The Iron Giant: check).
 The movie is content to ride the wave of Hanks’ prodigious charm.

 Finch saves its best material for its final act.
 And, if nothing else, I’ll give credit to Finch for refusing to pull any punches.
 (This is a dog movie, after all; you think no tears would be shed?)
 After almost 90 minutes of emotional detachment, I was a bit surprised to feel the gut punches on a few of the final twists.